|

 I am broadly interested in programming languages and compilers, and do occasional detours into HPC.
+The central motif of my research has been enabling efficient high-level programming.
+More on my professional experience is in my Curriculum Vitæ.

 While on postdoc with Milind at Purdue (2023–now), I am looking into making irregular computations (tree traversals) more efficient via compilation or algorithm design for recent hardware.
 Our main topics are: